 NationsUniversity uses two platforms for managing a student’s educational experience.
 The student’s first encounter will be with elearning.nationsu.edu, which is hosted by Maestro.
-The elearning site holds all of the student’s academic and financial information.
+The eLearning site holds all of the student’s academic and financial information.
 Students will use this site to apply to the university, request courses, pay tuition and fees (if applicable), and monitor their progress in their plans of study.

 Since NationsUniversity is a year-round university and does not operate on a calibrated calendar, one may apply and begin at any time.
-To apply, potential students simply click on the blue “Apply Now” button of the opening page, https://elearning.nationsu.edu, fill out their information, and pay the one-time application fee of $25.
-Should a student be unable to pay this fee by credit card through their student application ledger, he or she may write to the Registrar, email@example.com, for alternative ways to pay this fee.
-Your application may be cancelled if this fee is not paid within 90 days of application submission.
+To apply, potential students simply click on the blue “PROCEED” button of the opening page, https://elearning.nationsu.edu, fill out their information, and pay the one-time application fee of $25.
+Should a student be unable to pay this fee by credit card through their student application ledger, he or she may write to the Registrar, firstname.lastname@example.org, for alternative ways to pay this fee.
+Your application may be canceled if this fee is not paid within 90 days of application submission.

 Each step in this process is confirmed by automated emails.
 The applicant will receive an email after completing the first part of the application.
 This email will contain a University-assigned username to be used with the student-generated password.
 This username and password will be used to log into the website to complete the remainder of the application and pay the application fee.
 The same username and password will be used to access the student’s account information once the application is completed.